Pahinithi/MNIST-Digit-Classification-with-Neural-Network-Deep-Learning/README.md

 ## License

 This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for more details.

 ## Acknowledgments

 - Special thanks to the creators of the [MNIST dataset](http://yann.lecun.com/exdb/mnist/) for providing an excellent resource for digit recognition.
 - Inspired by various machine learning tutorials and Flask documentation.

----

-You can modify this README as needed to better fit your project.